CiscoDevNet/intersight-powershell/docs/Initialize-IntersightSdaaciConnection.md

 ```

 ### -FirewallDomain
-Domain used for firewall configuration.
+Domain used to configure Firewall.

 ```yaml
 Type: string